 Support people through change via an effective person-centred approach used widely in therapeutic settings.

-Participants are guided through applying MI strategies in their work using a mixture of group discussion, audio-visual presentations, role-plays and reflection.
+Participants are guided through applying Motivational interviewing strategies in their work using a mixture of group discussion, audio-visual presentations, role-plays and reflection.

 The workshop content is delivered using a variety of training methods, including didactic presentation, small and large group discussion and role-play exercises.